How many terms are in the AAT? Tell me about the scope, contributions, and how to obtain AAT data.

 The hierarchical relationship links concepts to broader and narrower contexts.
 In the AAT, hierarchical relationships link generic classes of objects, actions, or concepts to their members or species.
 If a concept is a type of, kind of, example of, or manifestation of another concept, then a genus-species relationship exists.
 The relationships are expressed in displays by using indention.
 In the example below, chawls inherits all the characteristics of tenement houses, which inherits all the characteristics of apartment houses, which inherits everything belonging to multiple dwellings, which it inherits from dwellings.
-Ultimately, chawls is still a species of dwellings, albeit with many details and refinements of meaning added by the intervening types.
+Ultimately, chawls is still a type of of dwellings, albeit with many details and refinements of meaning added by the intervening types.

 The AAT is polyhierarchical, meaning that concepts may have multiple parents.
 For example, two concepts below are displaying with their non-preferred parent, indicated by an [N].